the-sett/parser-recoverable/README.md

 * `forwardOrSkip` - This tactic first tries to do a `forward` and if that fails, does a `skip` after the skipped text.
 The parser will then continue at that point.
-Often the `end` token will have been reached after a failed forward.
+Often the `end` token will have been reached after a failed forward so parsing will finish there by skipping the missing token.

     The `examples/src/ListOfInts.elm` example demonstrates this.

 # Use Cases